avashist003/UVM_Verification/README.md

-## UVM_AdvanceTb
-# Advance UVM testbench with DPI integration, Assertions, Functional Coverage and Hierarchical Sequence
+## Advance UVM testbench with DPI integration, Assertions, Functional Coverage and Hierarchical Sequence

 In this project a complete verification testbench architecture for a result character conversion chip is constructed.